-Not only does your AC system keep you comfortable, it’s also crucial for your health when we’re here in the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re don’t have time to look around for more than a couple days.
+Not only does air conditioning keep you comfortable, it’s also crucial for your health when we’re here in the dog days of summer.
+As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re not in a position to look around for more than a couple days.

-When your AC dies in the heat of the summer, you might not have time to look around for competing quotes or research how much you may have to pay.
-Not knowing how much it may cost when the air conditioner service tech arrives can be scary, so we’re here to show you several price ranges on some common services so you won’t be shocked when Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your air conditioning goes out in the heat of the summer, you might not have time to call around for competing quotes or research how much you may have to pay.
+Not being sure how much it may cost when the air conditioner service technician arrives can be scary, so we’re here to show you several price ranges on some common services so you won’t be shocked when Service Experts Heating & Air Conditioning comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500